meinradweiss/SwissArmyKnife/docs/ADF_SynapsePipelines/SDMT_01_Overview.md

    * Data transfer workload can scale out over different integration runtimes to optimise performance
  * If a slice fails, then it can be restarted, without data duplication
  * Transfer is logged in the meta data database (duration, number of rows transferred)
- * If an ADX cluster is the target, than `creationTime` is set correctly and also the following `tags` are added
+ * If an ADX cluster is the target, then `creationTime` is set correctly and also the following `tags` are added
    * "`Source`:PipelineLoad"
    * "`LoadedAt`:\<UTC date of data load\>",
    * "`SlicedImportObject_Id`:\<SlicedImportObject_Id of the slice \>"]
  * Very simple and cost efficient ADF/Synapse pipelines
    * No complex logic within the pipelines
-   * Full flexibility to extend and integrate the pipelines, accoriding to the project requirements
+   * Full flexibility to extend and integrate the pipelines, according to the project requirements

 </br>